2010 Turkish Grand Prix: Race

 Button thus inherited the lead but reported to his team via radio that he was losing rear grip in his tyres after pushing hard.
 He made a pit stop on lap 18 and re-emerged in fourth.
 Hamilton attempted to pass Vettel around the outside heading into turn 12 on lap 18 but was unable to complete the manoveure after running deep into the corner.
 By the end of the 19th lap, all of the leading drivers had taken their pit stops.
 The running order was Webber leading with Vettel, Hamilton and Button in close attendance, then a 15-second gap back to Schumacher, Rosberg and Kubica.
-Massa in eighth was being caught by Petrov in ninth, and the two were followed by Alonso, Kobayashi, Sutil, de la Rosa, Alguersuari, Liuzzi, Hülkenberg, Kovalainen, Barrichello, Trulli, Glock, Senna, Buemi, di Grassi and Chandhok.
+Massa in eighth was being caught by Petrov in ninth, and the two were followed by Alonso.
 The top nine drivers remained in the same positions in which they had qualified, and as the race continued, there was a threat of rain forecast by meteorological service Météo-France which intensified by hot weather and heavy clouds brewing to the west of the circuit.
 Trulli pulled off to the side of the track with an hydraulic failure, becoming the first retirement on lap 35.
 Trulli's teammate Kovalainen retired the lap after with a power steering failure in turn eight which was followed by him not being able to operate his gearbox, clutch and throttle and his car was pushed into the Lotus garage.

 Lewis Hamilton (pictured in 2008) took his first victory of the year.